AMSP-04/NETN-AIS/NETN-AIS.md

 | 001101 | 13   | "M"  | 011101 | 29   | "]"  | 101101 | 45   | "-"  | 111101 | 61   | "="  |
 | 001110 | 14   | "N"  | 011110 | 30   | "\^" | 101110 | 46   | "."  | 111110 | 62   | ">"  |
 | 001111 | 15   | "O"  | 011111 | 31   | "\_" | 101111 | 47   | "/"  | 111111 | 63   | "?"  |

+## UTCTime datatype

+The UTC time value in AIS message types is:

+- the number of wall clock seconds since 1 Jan 1970 (when using `wall clock time` ) or
+- the number of logical seconds since the start of the simulation (when using `logical time`).

+In most cases UTC time is in relation to an AIS position update.

 ## RadioTransmitter